jacobpackert/jacobpackert.dk2020/content/blog/the-gif-is-the-language-of-the-internet/index.md

 ---
-title: Protect the GIF.
-It is the language of the internet
+title: Protect the GIF - it is the language of the internet
 date: "2020-05-16"
-description: "something something"
+description: "We need a decentralised, open source Giphy with support for global content."
 ---

 We use GIFs everywhere these days.
 From being an obscure part of meme culture, they are now a part of every main communication channel.